esheldon/ngmixer/README.md

 output when the jobs are done.
 It can also do things like tar up the log files to archive runs and collect the final outputs into a series of flat files.

+In order to parallelize the run, the megamixer uses the `--fof-range` input option to `ngmixit` to specify ranges of objects in each file to fit.
+If you are not doing a MOF run, this parameter defaults to one object per FoF (i.e., it makes dummy FoFs).
+Unfortunately, this whole scheme currently requires that MEDS files be input into the code.
+Fixing this dependence def needs to happen, but has not yet.

 To call it, use the command line util `megamixit`.
 For this you will need a run config (see the Y1 one here https://github.com/esheldon/ngmix-y1-config/blob/master/run_config/run-y1-014.yaml).
 You can ignore the